2023

 Competitive Landscape

-This visualization show the product space at the HS4 level colored from blue to yellow.
-This mean that the more blue a dot/product is, the more Belarus has comparative advantage over Canada.
-Similarly, the more yellow a dot/product is, the more Canada has comparative advantage over Belarus.
+This visualization shows the product space at the HS4 level with the flags of Belarus and Canada.
+This means that a dot/product with the flag of Belarus indicates it has a comparative advantage over Canada.
+Similarly, a dot/product with the flag of Canada indicates it has a comparative advantage over Belarus.

 Have questions, comments, or concerns?